zoho/zohocrm-java-sdk-2.0/README.md

 Before you get started with creating your Java application, you need to register your client and authenticate the app with Zoho.

-- Create an instance of **[Logger](resources/logger/Logger.md#logger)** Class to log exception and API information.
+- Create an instance of **Logger** Class to log exception and API information.

     ```java
     /*
     * Create an instance of Logger Class that takes two parameters
-        * 1 -> Level of the log messages to be logged.
+    * level -> Level of the log messages to be logged.
 Can be configured by typing Levels "." and choose any level from the list displayed.
-        * 2 -> Absolute file path, where messages need to be logged.
+    * filePath -> Absolute file path, where messages need to be logged.
     */
-    Logger logger = Logger.getInstance(Levels.INFO, "/Users/user_name/Documents/java_sdk_log.log");
+    Logger logger = new Logger.Builder()
+    .level(Levels.INFO)
+    .filePath("/Users/user_name/Documents/java_sdk_log.log")
+    .build();
     ```

-- Create an instance of **[UserSignature](resources/UserSignature.md#usersignature)** that identifies the current user.
+- Create an instance of **UserSignature** that identifies the current user.

     ```java
     //Create an UserSignature instance that takes user Email as parameter